Holographic Stickers: The Complete Guide

 Music and creative industries

-Artists, record labels, indie musicians, and creative studios use holographic stickers to create collectible merchandise and branded packaging that feels like an artefact.
+Artists, record labels, indie musicians, and creative studios use holographic stickers to create collectible merchandise and branded packaging that feels like an artifact.
 When someone gets a holographic sticker with a vinyl record or handmade zine, the sticker itself becomes part of the experience.
 It says: we care about the details.

 Works for: merch packs, album releases, artist prints, creative studio branding.